layingback/Pro_News/README.md

 - Article or Article List blocks available even within Pro_News
 - Article rating system, with optional score display
 - Admin functions to approve and/or de-activate articles
-- Or: Self-approval with Moderator intevention like Forums
+- Or: Self-approval with Moderator intervention like Forums
 - Admin and Moderator functions to move, copy or delete articles, singly or in bulk
 - Option to "promote" a Forum post to a Pro_News article
 - Default images for all articles or by Section